bkw777/MounT/README.md

 # MonT
-MCU on Model T computers
+"Monty" - MCUs on Model T computers

-Adapter boards to attach some common, small, DIP form factor microcontroller boards directly to "Model T" computers.<br>
+These are adapter boards to attach some common small DIP form factor microcontroller boards directly to "Model T" computers.

-Particularly, boards with integrated SD card readers, for use with [PDDuino](https://github.com/bkw777/PDDuino).<br>
+Particularly, boards with integrated SD card readers, for use with [PDDuino](https://github.com/bkw777/PDDuino).

-You can power the microcontroller board from the computer using a [BCR-USB power adapter](https://github.com/bkw777/BCR_Breakout)<br>
+You can power the microcontroller board from the computer using a [BCR-USB power adapter](https://github.com/bkw777/BCR_Breakout)

 You can get any of these boards manufactured by just uploading the .kicad_pcb file to OSHPark.

-The serial ports on model T's are DTE but with a female DB25 connector.
+There is only one adapter right now which supports any Adafruit Feather board.

 These adapter boards provide:
 * male db25 connector
 * null-modem wiring to the mcu
 * max3232 level-shifting between rs232 and cmos/ttl
+* hold the mcu board

-"Model T" computers:
+"Model T" computers are:
  TRS-80/TANDY Model 100, 102, 200, 600
  NEC PC-8201, PC-8201a, PC-8300
  Olivetti M10
  Kyotronic KC-85

 Microcontroller boards:
  Adafruit Feather (all varieties)

 coming:
  Teensy 3.5, 3.6, 4.1
  Heltec HTIT-W8266, HTIT-WB32

 ## Adafruit Feather